colincwilliams/UWA-Navigation-Service/README.md

 ## How to use it?
 The NavigationService is the entry-point to the library and is where all of you interactions will take place.
 It mimicks the navigation methods of the Frame class.

+### Sample App
+* See the Sample App project for an example of how to set things up
+* It is heavily commented with explanations
+* It can be used as a starting point for a new project

 ### Setup
 * Modify your App.xaml.cs to:
   * Change the default page cache mode, if desired